 Quality light may just be the most important component for producing a successful photograph.
 When using a flash to illuminate the details of small subjects, it’s important to direct and soften your light while avoiding excessively dark shadows or overly bright hot spots.
 I typically shoot with a shoe-mounted flash and use the following materials to diffuse its light.

-Recently, this has been my diffuser of choice.
-It’s a handmade, single-layer diffuser that does a wonderful job.
-If you’re interested in purchasing a diffuser from Brendan/Cygnus, pop over to Instagram and give him a shout.DM @cygnustech to order
+This handmade, single-layer diffuser is my diffuser of choice.
+I started with Version 1 and recently upgraded to the brilliantly-designed Version 2 model.
+If you’re interested in purchasing one from Brendan/Cygnus, pop over to Instagram and give him a shout.DM @cygnustech to order

 Homemade Softbox Diffuser